emondai/SeniorThesis/JSONCreator/README.md

 Overview
 ===
-This file takes a [StatDNA](http://www.statdna.com) CSV data file and converts it to a more human readable JSON file.
+This java program takes a [StatDNA](http://www.statdna.com) CSV data file and converts it to a more human readable JSON file.
 Only the relevant information needed for animations and passing/shooting statistics is retained.

 <h2>Sample Input:</h2>